sysunite/rabbitmq-to-zabbix/README.md

 # rabbitmq-to-zabbix
-Node script to poll for RabbitMQ status and push to Zabbix using zabix_sender
+Node script to poll for RabbitMQ status and push to Zabbix using zabbix_sender.
+Note that zabbix_sender must be installed on the system.

 ## Installation on Ubuntu 14.04